-I'm active in SCBWI (San Diego chapter) and have participated in the Highlights Foundation Nonfiction Master Class, nonfiction workshops with the Writing Barn (where I now teach as well!), 12x12, and more, to always keep improving my craft.
-I'm also the co-founder of 20truePBs and 19PBbios, promo groups of top-quality, diverse, nonfiction picture books of 2019 and 2020.
+Active in SCBWI (San Diego chapter) and a particpant in the Highlights Foundation Nonfiction Master Class & nonfiction workshops with the Writing Barn (where I've taught as well!), I like to always keep improving my craft.

 Along with being a writer/editor/humane educator, I'm also lots of other things, such as...

 A homeschooling mom of two kind, curious children.
 (Them being kind is what I'm most proud of—though curious is a close second.
-And, yes, we've been homeschoolers since before the pandemic, which means our homeschooling has included a lot of classes, activities & socializing.)
+And, yes, we've been homeschoolers since before the pandemic, which means our homeschooling has actually included a lot of live activities & socializing!)

 An artist.
 (I spend my free time doing artsy things like creating clay figure sculptures, decoupaging journals, and singing in a 9-woman acoustic group.)